Environmental Cleanup Program – The Cleanup Process at Fort McClellan

 As with all environmental cleanups, there are multiple federal, state, and local agencies and community groups involved.
 At Fort McClellan the BCT includes representatives from the U.S. Environmental Protection Agency, the Alabama Department of Environmental Management and the U.S. Army, with support from the U.S. Army Corps of Engineers and their contractors.

-Additionally, the BCT works closely with the JPA, Fort McClellan’s local redevelopment authority, to determine cleanup priorities and to integrate those priorities with property reuse plans for economic redevelopment.
+Additionally, the BCT works closely with the MDA, Fort McClellan’s local redevelopment authority, to determine cleanup priorities and to integrate those priorities with property reuse plans for economic redevelopment.
 The BCT also works with the Fort McClellan Restoration Advisory Board (RAB), whose role is to advise the Army of the community’s desires with respect to the Army’s cleanup program.

 Finally, the public is invited to comment on draft documents and to attend public meetings regarding environmental activities.
 Announcements about comment periods and meetings are printed in local newspapers.